gizmo-codes/npi-selfhost/README.md

 ### Changelog
 #### (9/12/22)
-- Added setup code (npi_setup.py) that is ran once on npi_app start:
+Added setup code (npi_setup.py) that is ran once on npi_app start.
+**The following is created if it does not exist**:
-  - Creates 'logs' directory and log files if they do not exist
+- Creates 'logs' directory and log files.
-  - Creates 'db' directory if it does not exist.
+- Creates 'db' directory.
 (DB creation will also occur here later)
-  - Creates NPI.ini file if it does not exist:
+- Creates NPI.ini file with the following contents:
-    - PECOS API endpoint -- If it does not exist, the most recent is scraped from the API webpage.
+  - PECOS API endpoint -- If missing, the most recent is scraped from the API webpage.
   - Logs path
   - Database path
   - IP Address
   - AJAX URL
   - Port

 #### (9/7/22)
 - Heavily refactored code: